 An ADU — or mother-in-law apartment, or ancillary unit, or granny flat, or garden cottage, etc. — is a secondary living space added to a single-family home.
-It can be created in a garage, basement, or attic, it can be an addition built onto a home or a new detached structure, or it can be integrated into the plans for a new home.
-While ADU's are built in a myriad of ways, COOPER Design Builders can help you integrate an ADU into your homes current structure with a whole home remodel.
+It can be created in a garage, over a garage, in a basement or attic, an addition built onto a home, a new detached structure, or integrated into the plans for a new home.

 Why Consider an ADU?

-The reasons behind accessory dwelling units vary, but most involve bringing in additional income in the form of long-term or short-term rent.
+The reasons to build an accessory dwelling unit vary, but most involve bringing in additional income in the form of long-term or short-term rent.
 Some people build an ADU, move in, and rent out their main home.
 Others add a secondary living space for family members to use—the mother-in-law suite—while others are looking for a place for a home-based business.
 But most ADUs in Portland, according to a study conducted in 2013 by the state of Oregon, are rented to strangers for permanent residences.

 Numbers are Growing

-Although the number of ADU permits issued in Portland has boomed the past few years — 615 in 2016, compared with 86 in 2010, the year Portland systems development charges were waived for ADUs — legal ADUs still are a small piece of the total housing picture in the city.
+In 2016, the 615 ADU permits issued constituted 10 percent of the new-home permits the city granted.
+But not all permitted homes end up being completed, and legal ADUs still are a small piece of the total housing picture in Portland.
 Accessory apartments built without city permits over the years likely are numerous, but hard to count.
 And because they’re in the backyard, the basement, the attic, or the garage, ADUs aren’t visible to most passers-by.

 Information from the City